Investing in foreign stocks

 If you’ve only got a minute:

-• While investors know the importance of diversification, research has often shown that investors tend skew towards a home-country bias.
+• While investors know the importance of diversification, research has often shown that investors tend to skew towards a home-country bias.

 • Benefits of investing in foreign stocks include tapping growth opportunities in emerging markets and investing in larger markets.